AJ-Alan/ECE-2112/README.md

 ```Python
 dataSpotify = pd.read_csv("spotify-2023.csv", encoding = 'latin-1')
 ```
-Due to an encoding error that essentially needs this code ``encoding='latin-1')`` for it to load <br>
+Due to an encoding error that essentially needs this code ``encoding='latin-1')`` for it to load. <br>
-The data can be viewed but due to its large size, some data is cut off in Python and the full data is too large to be viewed here on the documentation, hence it needs to be summarized and simplified to understand the data better <br>
+The data can be viewed but due to its large size, some data is cut off in Python and the full data is too large to be viewed here on the documentation, hence it needs to be summarized and simplified to understand the data better. <br>
 <br>
 In dataSpotify, the ```.describe()``` function was used to find if it could be used for this problem, <br>
 ![](https://github.com/AJ-Alan/ECE-2112/blob/An-Explorative-Data-Analysis-on-Spotify's-Dataset-from-2023/descData.png)